The importance of identifying customer needs

 Customers don’t part ways with brands that meet their every need.
 By anticipating customer needs, you can ensure that your product lines up with their expectations before they even have to ask for a new feature, service, or solution from you.

-One of the earliest ways to determine your customer’s needs is to conduct keyword research.
-Think about how you function as a consumer.
+Think about how you would function as a consumer.
 When you have a question about a product you’re using, is your first step to call the company and ask?
 Or is your first step to open Google and search for the answer to your question?
-Most consumers would choose the latter.
+Most likely, it’s the latter.

 That means the secret needs of your customers actually reside in how they search for your product, your company, or your services online.
-For this reason, keyword research will give you the earliest insight into the needs of your customers.
+For this reason, keyword research will give you the earliest and most honest insight into the needs of your customers.
 Use it to learn directly from them.
 Use the voice of the customer to connect with your audience and improve their experience with you.

 This is where the going gets tough.
-Because, once you have knowledge and data around what your customer needs from you, the next step is integrating that knowledge into already existing processes.
+Once you have knowledge and data about what your customer needs from you, the next step is integrating that knowledge into already existing processes.
 Often this can mean revamping an entire marketing campaign.
-You may even need to plan, build and execute on a brand new facet of your product.
-Each business will have to approach this step differently, but we’ve created a framework for how you can identify, understand and meet customer needs.
+You may even need to plan, build, and execute on a brand-new facet of your product.
+Each business will have to approach this step differently, but we’ve created a framework for how you can identify, understand, and meet customer needs.

 - Identify what your customers need from you through keyword research, focus groups, or social listening.